 Photo Credit: http://bulletin.ovc.uoguelph.ca

 If you (the student) ever feel like a college coach (or even a college player!) crosses the line with you, please tell a trusted adult ASAP.
 You should not feel ashamed or that you did anything wrong.
 You will not “lose a scholarship” or your college admission if you report someone for acting inappropriately.
 You can always report to Safesport anytime.

-Bottom line, the recruitment process is for the student athlete to drive the process, but the parent(s) are still along for the ride.
+The bottom line, the recruitment process is for the student-athlete to drive the process, but the parent(s) are still along for the ride.
 They MUST be included in all conversations.
 If a coach resists this, there is a problem.